 \section{Introduction}

-The main challenges of vertex detectors for future high-luminosity colliders lie in maintaining a high time and/or spatial resolution after large irradiation fluence, and the requirement of a complex cooling system to sustain a low-temperature environment and ensure these detectors work properly \cite{pixel-LHC-HL}.
-4H-SiC detectors are gaining interests for high-temperature and high radiation conditions because of their high thermal conductivity, high atomic displacement threshold energy, and high critical electric field strength.
-3D 4H-SiC detectors possess the potential of exhibiting good time resolution after high radiation fluence and operating at room temperature.
+\textls[-25]{The main challenges of detectors close to the beam for future high-energy colliders lie in maintaining a high time and/or spatial resolution after large irradiation fluence and~the requirement of a complex cooling system to sustain a low-temperature environment and to ensure these detectors work properly.
+The~integrated irradiation fluence of future colliders like the High-Luminosity Large Hadron Collider (HL-LHC) will exceed 2~$\times$~10$^{16}$~$n_{eq}$/cm\textsuperscript{2}~\mbox{\cite{ATLAS-ITK,CMS,pixel-LHC-HL}}.
+The~timing performance of silicon detectors will deteriorate drastically under such high irradiation fluence.
+On~the one hand, irradiation will decrease charge collection and degrade timing performance.
+For~example, the~charge collection of Low Gain Avalanche Detectors (LGAD) is reduced from around 35~fC to 4~fC after 3~$\times$~10$^{15}$~$n_{eq}$/cm\textsuperscript{2} irradiation, and~the time resolution of the detector is difficult to be less than 30~ps under higher irradiation fluence.
+On~the other hand, a~complex cooling system is required to maintain the operating temperature of the detector at $-$35~$^{\circ}$C~\cite{HGTD-TDR,radiation-effect}.
+It is of great value to develop a time-resolution detector that is resistant to radiation and that can operate at room temperature.}

-As a result of its wide band gap, the charge collection of 4H-SiC detectors could be 20\%-30\% lower than its silicon counterpart of the same size.
-3D structure could help increase the signal by decoupling the thickness of the detector and the distance between the columnar electrodes.
-Furthermore, the drift time of electron-hole (e-h) pairs would be reduced, enhancing the response sensitivity and decreasing the defect trapping effect induced by irradiation.
-In short, the 3D 4H-SiC detector is one of the most promising device types to improve radiation resistance and address high-resolution challenges.
+One possible device to solve these challenges is a 3D silicon carbide (SiC) detector.
+3D is a reliable technology to develop radiation hardness detectors~\cite{3D-hardness,3D-pixel-sensors}, and~SiC materials have the potential to work at room temperature or higher~\cite{sic-high-tem,New-mat-SiC,energy-deposited}.

+The 3D structure decouples the thickness of detector and the distance between electrodes.
+It can reduce the drift time of charge carriers and increase the deposited energy in the detector simultaneously.
+Irradiation mainly deteriorates the performance of the detector by generating defects that will trap the charge carrier and reduce the collection efficiency.
+The 3D structure may withstand higher irradiation fluence than a planar structure by improving the signal-to-noise ratio and reducing the probability of carriers being trapped by defects~\cite{3D-planar}.
+A 3D silicon pixel detector has been used in high-energy particle physics for precise position measurements, such as ATLAS Insertable B-Layer~\cite{ALTAS-IBL} and CMS-TOTEM Precision Proton Spectrometer~\cite{CMS-TOTEM}, because~of its superior radiation hardness.
+The~3D silicon pixel detector does not show significant degradation after 1~$\times$~10$^{16}$~$n_{eq}$/cm\textsuperscript{2} irradiation~\cite{3D-pixel-sensors}, and a~3D silicon strip detector still has a relative charge collection efficiency of 70\% after 2~$\times$~10$^{16}$~$n_{eq}$/cm\textsuperscript{2} irradiation~\cite{3D-strip}.